testpatchesorg/qubership-workflow-hub/README.md

 To add the CLA signing into your repository just copy the [prepared file](https://github.com/Netcracker/.github/blob/main/workflow-templates/cla.yaml) into `.github/workflows` directory of your repository.

-The `PERSONAL_ACCESS_TOKEN` used in the workflow is defined on organization level then you can use it in any Netcracker/\* repository.
+The `CLA_ACCESS_TOKEN` used in the workflow is defined on organization level then you can use it in any Netcracker/\* repository.

 ### Lint code base (Super-linter)